KaptainBflakes/tohevc/README.md

 tohevcbat
 Desc:   converts a list of h264 files to hevc encoding using nvenc (gpu encoding).
 Useful for reducing the size of large video files like vr videos.
-Usage:  "tohevcbat bitrate recode_list.txt"
+Usage:  "tohevcbat quality recode_list (/crf)"

-Bitrate should be in ffmpeg format.
+"quality", by default, is ffmpeg format bitrates.
 For example: "1M" means 1 megabit per second and "1000K" means 1000 kilabit per second.
-I reccomend using a program like vlc to check the average bitrate, then inputing about half of that value, or less, into tohevcbat.
+I recommend using a program like vlc to check the average bitrate, then dividing that average by how much smaller you want your end files to be  and inputing that into tohevcbat.
 You can do this in vlc by right clicking on the video then clicking tools>codec>stats.
 The Bitrate is in the Input/Read category.
+If you append "/crf" it will use a constant rate factor to determine bitrate. this is just an integer.
+0 is lossless/highests bitrate, 100 is deep fried meme.

 The recode_list is the list of files to recode.